ancwrd1/snx-rs/README.md

 IPSec is recommended for all connections because of the performance and feature set.
 However, in certain situations, it might not work (for example because of corporate firewall policies).
-In this case SSL tunnel type can be used which is a subject for some limitations.
+In this case SSL tunnel type can be used which is a subject to some limitations.

 |  | SSL | IPSec |
 | ----- | ----- | ----- |